WilliamJCole/reStructured-Slide-Show/Rebel-Galaxy.rst

 All of the previous reasons culminate into a nearly perfect game.
-You will need spend hours doing trade missions to purchase a ship decked out enough that wouldbe able to complete the story mission.
+You will need spend hours doing trade missions to purchase a ship decked out enough that would be able to complete the story mission.
 The story missions, beautiful graphics, a rocking soundtrack, complex commodity trading scheme and awesome ship design come together to create an awesome game that I recommend for anyone to play.
 (It can be found on Steam, Xbox One, and the PS4)